grd/FreePDM/ConceptOfDesign/FreePDM_Install/Install.md

 #### Install FreePDM
   - `git clone github.com/grd/FreePDM.git`
   - Go to directory FreePDM and type `make fstest`.
-This should test everything.
+This should test and also put some sample data into the vault.

 #### Modify FreePDM.toml
 Read `cat /etc/group`
 Write down the number after `sambashare` (in my case it is 125) and the the `users`.

 Next, add the following text to the end of your `FreePDM.toml`.
-The file is stored (in Ubuntu) in the `.config/FreePDM` directory:
+The file is stored in the `FreePDM/data` directory:

 ```
 [Users]